VoxelForge/VoxelForge/API.md

 and unhidden on a per-player basis.
 Note this does not yet display the HUD bar.

 The HUD bars will be displayed in a “first come, first serve” order.
-This mod does not allow fow a custom order or a way to set it manually in a reliable way.
+This API does not allow fow a custom order or a way to set it manually in a reliable way.
+However, you can use the setting `hudbars_sorting` for this.
+See the advanced setting menu in Minetest for more information.

 #### Parameters